thudfactor/thudfactor/src/posts/2023/07/resize/index.md

 date: 2023-07-04
 categories: ["CSS"]
 tags: post
-description: CSS offers a browser-native way to make elements resizable, but it comes with a lot of limitiations.
+description: CSS offers a browser-native way to make elements resizable, but it comes with a lot of limitations.
 cover:
   src: super-genius.png
   alt: Still from a Coyote / Road Runner cartoon.
 The Coyote holds a business card saying Wile E. Coyote Super Genius
   description: Not every elegant solution is the correct one.
 ---

 We’ve been working on a project at work that is growing a fairly elaborate user interface heavily informed by desktop applications like Photoshop.
-What used to be straightforward `divs` now need to be moved around, closed, minimized, and resized.
+What used to be straightforward `div`s now need to be moved around, closed, minimized, and resized.

 The typical way to handle resizing is to create a `mousedown` event handler on a resize control, then listen to subsequent `mousemove` and `mouseup` events.
 Or, if you’re really on top of things, you can use the newer [`pointer events`](https://caniuse.com/?search=pointer).